Graylog2/documentation/pages/integrations.rst

 The integrations can be plugins to add new inputs, lookup tables or authentication.
 But might be also content packs or similar.

-Currently, all integrations are for Graylog Enterprise only and require a Graylog Enterprise license.
+Currently, all integrations are for Graylog Enterprise only and require a license.